Go Back

 a stainless steel pan with browned butter.

-• Once browned, remove the skillet from heat and let it cool for 5 minutes (as the butter will eventually solidify).
+• Remove from heat and let it cool for 5 minutes.

 Share Recipe